Thangam Debbonaire

+Thangam Elizabeth Rachel Debbonaire, Baroness Debbonaire (née Singh; born 3 August 1966) is a British politician who was the Member of Parliament (MP) for Bristol West between 2015 and 2024, and made a life peer in the House of Lords shortly after.
+A member of the Labour Party, she served as Shadow Secretary of State for Culture, Media and Sport from 2023 until 2024.
+She was previously Shadow Secretary of State for Housing from 2020 to 2021 and Shadow Leader of the House of Commons from 2021 to 2023.

-She was appointed shadow Arts and Culture Minister in January 2016, but resigned on 27 June 2016 owing to her lack of confidence in the Labour Party Leader, Jeremy Corbyn.
+Debbonaire was appointed shadow Arts and Culture Minister in January 2016, but resigned the following June owing to her lack of confidence in Labour Party leader Jeremy Corbyn.
 She rejoined his frontbench team as a whip in October that year, before being made Shadow Brexit Minister in January 2020.

+In the 2024 general election, Debbonaire ran in Bristol Central (which largely replaced Bristol West following the 2023 Periodic Review of Westminster constituencies) but lost to Carla Denyer of the Green Party.
+In December that year, she was elevated to the Lords as Baroness Debbonaire, where she sits as a Labour peer.

 Early life and education

-Debbonaire was born in Peterborough on 3 August 1966 to a father of Indian and Sri Lankan Tamil family origin and an English mother.
+Thangam Singh was born on 3 August 1966 in Peterborough to a father of Indian and Tamil family origin and an English mother.
 She was educated at two private schools, Bradford Girls' Grammar School and Chetham's School of Music.
 She then took the first stage of a mathematics degree at the University of Oxford, leaving before graduating, while at the same time training as a cellist at the Royal College of Music.
-She went to St John's City College of Technology, Manchester.
-Subsequently, she gained an MSc in Management, Development and Social Responsibility at the University of Bristol.
+She went to St John's City College of Technology, Manchester and subsequently gained an MSc in Management, Development and Social Responsibility at the University of Bristol.

 In her twenties, she changed her name by deed poll from Singh to Debbonaire, borrowed from a relative from her first marriage.

-Early career
+Career

-Before becoming an MP, she performed professionally as a classical cellist, including for the Royal Liverpool Philharmonic Orchestra.
+Before becoming an MP, Debbonaire performed professionally as a classical cellist.
 She has worked as National Children's Officer for the Women's Aid Federation of England, for which she moved to St Werburghs in Bristol in 1991, and later as an Accreditation Officer, Fundraising Manager, then National Research Manager for Respect, an anti-domestic violence organisation.

 She has co-authored two books, and a number of papers, about domestic violence.
 In 2004, Debbonaire and her husband, Kevin Walton, co-authored (along with Emilie Debbonaire) a report for Ireland's Department of Justice, Equality and Law Reform entitled Evaluation of work with domestic abusers in Ireland.